Kryon411/VAL/README.md

 ## Screenshots

-> *(Recommended)* These screenshots show the Control Centre and overall UI experience.
+> These screenshots show the Control Centre and overall UI experience.

 | Control Centre | Main UI |
 |---|---|